ukaea/PROCESS/documentation/proc-pages/usage/csd3-for-process.md

 ## Install PROCESS on CSD3

-PROCESS can be involved using miniconda, a lightweight version of Anaconda which is a distribution of Python and R for scientific computing that simplifies package management.
+PROCESS can be installed using miniconda, a lightweight version of Anaconda which is a distribution of Python and R for scientific computing that simplifies package management.

 ### Install conda and set up the environment